--Hsize set the maximum heap size -Ksize set the maximum stack size bsc ... +RTS -H<size> -RTS ...
+-Hsize set the maximum heap size -Ksize set the maximum stack size

 As the compiler executes, it allocates its internal intermediate data structures in a heap memory managed by its run-time system (RTS).
 When compiling a large BSV design, the compiler may run out of heap space.
 If you encounter this, please rerun the compiler with a larger heap space, using the flags: